mbari-org/beholder/src/docs/README.md

 ## Docker

-A docker container can be built and published using `build.sh`.
+A docker container can be built and published using [build.sh](https://github.com/mbari-org/beholder/blob/main/build.sh).
 Beholder can be used by anyone using docker as follows:

 ```bash
 docker run -d \